 Personal Injury Attorney Fighting on Behalf of Victims of Catastrophic Injuries across the Gulf Coast

 Often these injuries are permanent, and the individual cannot prevent it from happening to them.
-However, they are forced to live with the consequences of that accident the rest of their life.
 The long-term effects create financial, emotional, and physical devastation to victims and their families.
 Also, these injuries put stress on the victim’s family, because they need supervision or assistance with everything from eating to hygiene.

 How Do Catastrophic Injuries Happen?

 Catastrophic injuries occur in numerous settings, and they are more so considered “catastrophic” because of the impact they have on the person experiencing them.
 Sometimes, the accident itself is minor, but the severity of the injury is much worse.

 Some causes of a catastrophic injury might include:

 - Car accident

 - Medical malpractice

 .A catastrophic injury is any permanent injury that affects a person for the rest of their life.
 To be considered “catastrophic” the injury must result in disability or even disfigurement.
 A key factor used to determine if an injury is devastating enough for this classification is the recovery process for the injury itself.
 If the injury is debilitating and has an extensive recovery process required, or if the victim cannot perform essential life functions on a long-term basis or needs assistance, it is catastrophic.